fgx/fgx.github.io/sandbox/flightpath2/readme.md

 ## To Do List

 * But what about a live flight, at the same terrain level as flightpath...
-* > the current model is a tad too big < add a slider that scales the model
+* > the current model is a tad too big.
+Add a slider that scales the model
 * Plotting Crossfeed flights. **FG Live 3D Tracker**